 American writer Gore Vidal is known for many popular screenplays, plays and novels, as well as other literary works.
 He wrote and published more than 200 essays and 24 novels throughout his career, which included a venture into politics, a stint as a popular talk-show guest and even running for political office.
 Among Vidal's most famous works are the 1960s books Julian and Myra Breckinridge; the 1984 novel Lincoln; his 1993 political work United States: Essays 1952-1992, for which he won the National Book Award; and his 1995 memoir, Palimpsest.
 Vidal died on July 31, 2012, from complications due to pneumonia, at his home in Hollywood Hills, California.

 Gore Vidal was born as Eugene Luther Vidal Jr. on October 3, 1925, at the United States Military Academy in West Point, New York.
 Vidal became very close to his grandfather, Senator T. P. Gore, at a young age.
 He often read to his grandfather as a boy, and soon developed a fondness for both literature and politics.
 Vidal's father, Eugene Vidal, a former All-American football player and track star, worked under U.S. President Franklin D. Roosevelt, heading the Bureau of Air Commerce.
 His mother, Nina, the daughter of Oklahoma Senator Thomas Pryor Gore, worked as an actress.
 According to Vidal, his mother drank often and had frequent outbursts, which caused disruption at home.

-Vidal attended the St. Albans School in Washington, where he experienced his first of several homosexual relationships, with a his athletic friend Jimmie Tremble.
+Vidal attended the St. Albans School in Washington, where he experienced his first of several homosexual relationships, with his athletic friend Jimmie Tremble.
 Tremble died soon after enlisting in World War II, at Iwo Jima, and Vidal was deeply saddened by the loss; he later described feeling as though he'd lost his "other half."